 Rice.
 39.The main structures involved in protein synthesis.

-The cytoplasm contains transport RNA (tRNA).
+Transfer RNAs (tRNAs) are found in the cytoplasm.
 Each amino acid has its own tRNA.
-The tRNA molecule has a nucleotide triplet (anticodon) on one of the loops, which is complementary to the nucleotide triplet on the mRNA (codon).
+The tRNA molecule on one of the loops has a triplet of nucleotides (anticodon), which is complementary to the triplet of nucleotides on the mRNA (codon).

-Amino acids in the cytoplasm are activated (interact with ATP) and, with the help of the enzyme aminoacyl-tRNA synthetase, are attached to tRNA.
-The first (start) mRNA codon - AUG - carries information about the amino acid methionine (Fig. 40).
+Amino acids located in the cytoplasm are activated (interact with ATP) and, with the help of the enzyme aminoacyl-tRNA synthetase, are attached to tRNA.
+The first (start) codon of mRNA - AUG - carries information about the amino acid methionine (Fig. 40).
 This codon is matched by a tRNA molecule containing a complementary anticodon and carrying the first amino acid methionine.
-This allows the large and small ribosome subunits to join.
-The second mRNA codon attaches a tRNA containing an anticodon complementary to this codon. tRNA contains a second amino acid.
+This ensures the connection of the large and small subunits of the ribosome.
+The second mRNA codon adds a tRNA containing an anticodon complementary to this codon. tRNA contains a second amino acid.
 A peptide bond is formed between the first and second amino acids.
 The ribosome intermittently, triplet by triplet, moves along the mRNA.
-The first tRNA is released and enters the cytoplasm, where it can combine with its amino acid.
+The first tRNA is released and released into the cytoplasm, where it can combine with its amino acid.

-As the ribosome moves along the mRNA, amino acids corresponding to the mRNA triplets and imported tRNA are attached to the polypeptide chain (Fig. 41).
+As the ribosome moves along the mRNA, amino acids corresponding to mRNA triplets and imported tRNAs are added to the polypeptide chain (Fig. 41).

-The ribosome "reads" the information contained in the mRNA until it reaches one of the three stop codons (UAA, UGA, UAG).
+“Reading” by the ribosome of the information contained in the mRNA occurs until it reaches one of the three stop codons (UAA, UGA, UAG).
 Polypeptide chain

 Rice.
 40. Protein synthesis.

-B- the formation of a peptide bond between methionine and the 2nd amino acid;
+B- formation of a peptide bond between methionine and the 2nd amino acid;

 leaves the ribosome and acquires the structure characteristic of this protein.

-The direct function of an individual gene is to encode the structure of a specific protein-enzyme, which catalyzes one biochemical reaction that occurs under certain environmental conditions.
+The direct function of an individual gene is to encode the structure of a certain protein-enzyme that catalyzes one biochemical reaction that occurs under certain environmental conditions.

-Gene (DNA segment) → mRNA → protein-enzyme → biochemical reaction → hereditary trait.
+Gene (section of DNA) → mRNA → protein-enzyme → biochemical reaction → hereditary trait.

 Rice.
 41. Broadcast.